Captions, Transcripts, and Audio Description

 - For University-wide or large-scale events, you may want to enlist the services of UChicago Creative or University Events and Ceremonies.

 Follow relevant audio, video, and slideshow guidelines for synchronous and asynchronous courses.
-Place a high priority on offering human-generated or corrected captions for content that is part of your ongoing curriculum, particularly if it will continue to exist beyond the current term.
+Place a high priority on offering human-generated or corrected captions for content that is part of your ongoing curriculum, particularly if it will continue to exist beyond the current term or if it will be posted to a website.

 New public-facing content